-- (a) may not impose a sentence of imprisonment on a child who is under the age of 14 years at the time of being sentenced for the offence; and - (b) when sentencing a child who is 14 years or older at the time of being sentenced for the offence, must only do so as a measure of last resort and for the shortest appropriate period of time. - (2) Notwithstanding any provision in this or any other law, a child who was 16 years or older at the time of the commission of an offence referred to in Schedule 2 to the Criminal Law Amendment Act, 1997 (Act No. 105 of 1997) must, if convicted, be dealt with in accordance with the provisions of section 51 of that Act. - (3) A child who is 14 years or older at the time of being sentenced for the offence, and 10 in respect of whom subsection (2) does not apply, may only be sentenced to imprisonment, if the child is convicted of an offence referred to in- - (a) Schedule 3; - (b) Schedule 2, if substantial and compelling reasons exist for imposing a sentence of imprisonment; or - (c) Schedule 1, if the child has a record of relevant previous convictions and substantial and compelling reasons exist for imposing a sentence of imprisonment. - (4) A child referred to in subsection (3) may be sentenced to a sentence of imprisonment for a period not exceeding 25 years. - (5) A child justice court imposing a sentence of imprisonment must antedate the term of imprisonment by the number of days that the child has spent in prison or child and youth care centre prior to the sentence being imposed. - (6) In compliance with the Republic's international obligations, no law, or sentence of imprisonment imposed on a child, including a sentence of imprisonment for life, may, 25 directly or indirectly, deny, restrict or limit the possibility of earlier release of a child sentenced to any term of imprisonment.
+- (a) may not impose a sentence of imprisonment on a child who is under the age of 14 years at the time of being sentenced for the offence; and - (b) when sentencing a child who is 14 years or older at the time of being sentenced for the offence, must only do so as a measure of last resort and for the shortest appropriate period of time.

+[Sub-s.
+(2) deleted by s.
+4 (a) of Act 14 of 2014.]

+(3) A child who is 14 years or older at the time of being sentenced for the offence may only be sentenced to imprisonment, if the child is convicted of an offence referred to in-

+- (a) Schedule 3; - (b) Schedule 2, if substantial and compelling reasons exist for imposing a sentence of imprisonment; - (c) Schedule 1, if the child has a record of relevant previous convictions and substantial and compelling reasons exist for imposing a sentence of imprisonment.

+[Sub-s.
+(3) substituted by s.
+4 (b) of Act 14 of 2014.]

+(4) A child referred to in subsection (3) may be sentenced to a sentence of imprisonmentaccount the number of days that the child has spent in prison or a child and youth care centre prior to the sentence being imposed.

+- (a) for a period not exceeding 25 years; or - (b) envisaged in section 276 (1) (i) of the Criminal Procedure Act.
+[Sub-s.
+(4) substituted by s.
+4 (c) of Act 14 of 2014.] - (5) A child justice court imposing a sentence of imprisonment must take into

+[Sub-s.
+(5) substituted by s.
+4 (d) of Act 14 of 2014.]

+(6) In compliance with the Republic's international obligations, no law, or sentence of imprisonment imposed on a child, including a sentence of imprisonment for life, may, directly or indirectly, deny, restrict or limit the possibility of earlier release of a child sentenced to any term of imprisonment.

-Postponement or suspension of passing of sentence
+78 Postponement or suspension of passing of sentence